Alternative names for growth hormone-releasing hormone

 What happens if I have too much growth hormone-releasing hormone?

-Too much growth hormone-releasing hormone production may be caused by hypothalamic tumours or by tumours located in other parts of the body (ectopic tumours).
-The consequence of too much growth hormone-releasing hormone is a rise in growth hormone levels in the bloodstream and, in many cases, enlargement of the pituitary gland.
+The consequence of too much growth hormone-releasing hormone is a rise in growth hormone levels in the bloodstream and in many cases, enlargement of the pituitary gland.

-In adults, excessive growth hormone for a long period of time produces a condition known as acromegaly in which patients have swelling of the hands and feet and altered facial features.
-These patients also have organ enlargement and an increased risk of developing high blood pressure, diabetes and heart disease.
-An increase in growth hormone before children reach their final height can lead to excessive growth of long bones, resulting in the child being abnormally tall.
-This is commonly known as gigantism.
+In adults, excessive growth hormone for a long period of time produces a condition known as acromegaly in which patients have excessive growth of the hands and feet and altered facial features.
+These patients are also at risk of high blood pressure and high blood sugar (also known as glucose) levels, which can lead to diabetes.
+They also get organ enlargement, including of the heart muscle which can lead to heart disease.

 What happens if I have too little growth hormone-releasing hormone?

 Childhood-onset growth hormone deficiency is associated with growth failure and delayed physical maturity.
 In adults, the most important consequences of reduced growth hormone levels are changes in body structure (decreased muscle and bone mass and increased body fat), tiredness, being less lively and a poor health-related quality of life.
-Treatment is with synthetic growth hormone which is available as injections.